 Weft QDA is (or was) an easy-to-use, free and open-source tool for the analysis of textual data such as interview transcripts, fieldnotes and other documents.
 An excerpt from my MSc dissertation explains the thinking behind the software in more detail.

-The software isn’t being maintained or updated, but the most recent version is available.
+The software isn’t being maintained or updated, but the most recent version is available for interest.
 This version includes some standard CAQDAS features: (Follow the links to see screenshots)

 - Import plain-text documents from text files or PDF